 When eating out ask for 'no added salt' or sauces and gravies 'on the side'.

-Avoid low salt or low sodium alternatives.
+Avoid "low salt" or "low sodium" alternatives made to mimic salty foods.
 These can be high in potassium, which is harmful for some people.
 They also stop your taste buds from getting used to less salt.